IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share.html.markdown

   - `id` - The unique identifier for this file share.
   - `name` - The unique user-defined name for this file share.
   - `resource_type` - The resource type.
+- `tags`  - (String) User tags associated for to the share.
 - `zone` - The name of the zone this file share will reside in.
-- `access_tags`  - (String) Access management tags associated to the share.
-- `tags`  - (String) User tags associated for to the share.